dprojects/Woodworking/Docs/MagicPanelsAPI.md

+# MagicPanels

-# This is MagicPanels library for Woodworking workbench.
+	This is MagicPanels library for Woodworking workbench.
-# Darek L (github.com/dprojects)
+	Darek L (github.com/dprojects)

 Usage: